Title: Dead March for Penelope Blow ( Chief Inspector Littlejohn #18)

 First printed in 1951; reprinted by Agora Books on 13th August 2020

 Genre: Mystery and Thrillers

-Agora Books is back with a reprint of my favourite author, George Bellairs.
+Agora Books is back with a reprint of my favorite author, George Bellairs.
 This time we see Penelope Blow coming over to London in search of Inspector Thomas Littlejohn.
-Sadly, Littlejohn is away on a case and Ms Blow leaves him a note.
+Sadly, Littlejohn is away on a case and Ms. Blow leaves him a note.
 But things go awfully wrong and Penelope falls to her death from her room window.